 As mentioned at paragraph 1.1 above, we collect, hold, use and disclose personal information for the purpose of providing you with services and products, or with other information you have requested, and for purposes related or ancillary to this.
 To carry out those purposes, we may need to use and disclose personal information to establish and maintain any necessary accounts or records, credit checks, invoicing and billing systems, debt recovery and market research, and to develop new and better services.
 We will use your personal information only for the purpose for which it was collected, unless we have your consent or the different use is permitted under the APPs.

 3.1 Direct marketing

 We may also collect, hold, use and disclose personal information for the purpose of telling you from time to time about our services, products or promotions.
-Please contact us via email firstname.lastname@example.org.
+If at any time you no longer wish to be told about our new services, products or promotions, please contact us via email email@example.com.

 3.2 Will we give your personal information to anyone else?

 We do not sell personal information to third parties.
 However, in the circumstances described below, we may disclose your personal information to other people or entities.
 We may make additional disclosures where you provide consent or where such disclosures are otherwise permitted under the Privacy Act.

 (a) Outsourcing and adviceWe may disclose personal information that we collect to third parties to which we contract out specialised functions, such as mailing houses, printing companies, data storage companies, information technology providers and legal and accounting services.
 If we do disclose personal information to third party contractors or advisers under outsourcing or contracting arrangements, we do all we reasonably can to maintain tight control over their use of such information, and we prohibit disclosure of the information by them so that those contractors: